-Mitigation Measures/ Standard Conditions of Mitigation Monitoring: слунонпеланпраст Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure Standards call for among other items the elements listed below: i.
-2070L Type Controller ii.
-Full signal actuation (includes video detection, bicycle detection, pedestrian push buttons) iii.
+Environmental Impact Mitigation Measures/ Standard Conditions of Mitigation Monitoring: Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure Standards call for among other items the elements listed below: i.
+2070L Type Controller Full signal actuation (includes video detection, bicycle detection, pedestrian push buttons) iii.
 Fiber signal interconnect for corridors identified in the City's ITS Master Plan for a maximum of 600 feet iv.
-GPS communication clock 4. v.
+GPS communication clock v.
 Accessible pedestrian crosswalks according to Federal and State Access Board Guidelines vi.
-Accessible pedestrian signals audible and tactile according to Federal Access Board guidelines , vii.
+Accessible pedestrian signals audible and tactile according to Federal Access Board guidelines vii.
 Countdown Pedestrian Signals b.
-Signal timing plans for the signals in the coordination group. • The Project sponsor shall fund, prepare and install the approved plans and improvements.
-Impact Traf-8: The intersection of 6th Street/Jackson Street would operate at LOS E in the AM and PM peak hours.
-During the AM peak hour, the addition of Project traffic would cause an increase in the average delay for the critical movements (southbound right and westbound through) of 5.9 seconds, less than the City's six second threshold of significance.
-Therefore, the Project impact in the AM peak hour would be less than significant.
-During the PM peak hour, the Project generated increases in the average delay for the critical movements (7 seconds for southbound right and 2.6 seconds for westbound through) would exceed the Mitigation Measure Traf-8: Optimize the traffic signal timing at the intersection of 6th Street/Jackson Street.
+Signal timing plans for the signals in the coordination group.
+The Project sponsor shall fund, prepare and install the approved plans and improvements. mpact Traf-8: The intersection of 6th Mitigation Measure Traf-8: Optimize the traffic signal Submittal prior to Project Sponsor; Review and approve Street/Jackson Street would operate at LOS E in the AM and PM peak hours.
+During the AM peak hour, the addition of Project traffic would cause an increase in the average delay for the critical movements (southbound right timing at the intersection of 6th Street/Jackson Street.
 Optimization of traffic signal timing would include adjusting cycle length from 60 seconds to 75 seconds, and determination of allocation of green time for each intersection approach in tune with the relative traffic volumes on those approaches.
-Coordinate the signal timing changes at this intersection with the adjacent intersections that are in the same signal coordination group.
-To implement this measure, the Project sponsor shall submit the following to City of Oakland's Transportation Service Division and Caltrans for review and approval: a.
+Coordinate the signal issuance of a building permit Implement TSD-approved improvements identified in the PS&E City of Oakland, CEDA- Dept. of Engineering & Construction, Transportation Services Division; PS&E. Confirm that improvements are designed and implemented pursuant to and westbound through) of 5.9 seconds, ess than the City's six second threshold of significance.
+Therefore, the Project mpact in the AM peak hour would be timing changes at this intersection with the adjacent intersections that are in the same signal coordination group.
+To implement this measure, the Project sponsor shall submit the following to City of Oakland's prior to final inspection of the building permit City of Oakland CEDA- Building Services Division, Zoning Inspection; approved PS&E. ess than significant.
+During the PM peak hour, the Project generated ncreases in the average delay for the Transportation Service Division and Caltrans for review and approval: City of Oakland CEDA- Planning & Zoning critical movements (7 seconds for southbound right and 2.6 seconds for westbound through) would exceed the a.
 Plans, Specifications, and Estimates (PS&E) to modify the intersection.
-All elements shall be designed to City standards in effect at the time of construction and all new and upgraded signals Submittal prior to issuance of a building permit Implement TSD-approved improvements identified in the PS&E prior to final inspection of the building permit Project Sponsor; City of Oakland, CEDA-Dept. of Engineering & Construction, Transportation Services Division; City of Oakland CEDA-Building Services Division, Zoning Inspection; City of Oakland CEDA-Planning & Zoning Caltrans.
-Review and approve PS&E. Confirm that improvements are designed and implemented pursuant to approved PS&E.
+All elements shall be designed to City standards in effect at the time of construction and all new and upgraded signals Caltrans. ·